-Tear Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'
+Tear-Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'

 The open letter she signed recommends ways that protesters, police and local officials can reduce the transmission of the virus.

-Among the major recommendations: police should not use tear gas or pepper spray.
+Among the major recommendations: Police should not use tear gas or pepper spray.